-A collection of formatting tips for tables and titles in your Google Sheets.
+A collection of formatting tips for tables in your Google Sheets.

 Let’s start with a simple table, completely devoid of any formatting:

 Go for bold, center-aligned and wrap the text, so it all shows.